pvillela/blog-hugo/content/post/Function Oriented Architecture.md

 A key guiding principle in this model is that each of the subkinds of the *Function* stereotype does only one kind of thing.

 Another key principle is that only *Flow* (including *Service Flow*) modules are allowed to call other subkinds of the *Function* stereotype.
-However, those calls are always through a general function interface, so there is no dependence between the flow and the modules that implement the called functions.
+With one exception, those calls are always through a general function interface, so there is no dependence between the flow and the modules that implement the called functions.
+The exception is that a *Flow* instance is allowed to call a *Business Function* instance directly, if the BF does not require any configuration properties, instead of using a general function interface.
+This exception is allowed for the sake of simplicity.
+While this creates a direct dependency, that is typically not a problem as will be discussed later in this report.

-In particular, *Business Function*s, *Data Access Function*s, *Service Client*s, and *Event Publisher*s are not allowed to call each other.
+In particular, instances of *Business Function*, *Data Access Function*, *Service Client*, and *Event Publisher* are not allowed to call instances of the same or other stereotypes, with one exception.
+Instances of *Business Function* are allowed to call other instances of *Business Function* directly (if the other BFs do not require any configuration properties) or through a general function interface.

 Adherence to these principles enables module decoupling, an important feature of this function-oriented architecture.